 A postcard from far away: Vanuatu!

-"You got a postcard," says a colleague who's joining us for lunch.
+"You received a postcard," a colleague tells me as he joins us at lunchtime.
 A card that comes from far away..."
 He saw that the mail had arrived in the locker of our service, at the newspaper's headquarters Ouest-France, reindeer.

-I discover the postcard coming back from lunch.
-Someone put it on my desk.
+I discovered the postcard on my way back from lunch.
+Someone left it on my desk.

-And, above all, this postcard is not ordinary.
+And then, above all, this postcard is not commonplace.
 Not only because it comes from the other side of the world, in the middle of Oceania, but also because it was posted... under the sea!
-I love !!!! 😃
+I love it !!!! 😃

-This waterproof postcard is made of a special material, which looks like paper but has the strength of plastic.
-Kitsch as you wish, with a "nice" photomontage, it represents the one and only underwater post office in the world.
+This waterproof postcard is made of a special material, which looks like paper but has the resistance of plastic.
+Kitsch as you like, with a "nice" photomontage, it represents the one and only underwater post office in the world.

 The only underwater post office in the world

-It is located at a depth of 3 metres, about 50 metres from the shore of the island of Vanuatu, which is called "Hideaway", Didier tells me in the little note he writes on the back of the map.
+It is located at a depth of 3 meters, about 50 meters from the shore of the island of Vanuatu which is called "Hideaway", Didier tells me, in the little note he wrote me on the back of the map.
 What a beautiful name!

-No, really, receiving a card posted underwater from Vanuatu is not trivial...
-And if one day I'm going to dive there, I don't think I'll be able to resist the pleasure of posting one myself.
-A thousand thanks for this traveling and underwater wink, Didier !!!
+No, really, receiving a card posted underwater from Vanuatu, that's not trivial...
+And if one day I'm going to dive there, I think I won't resist the pleasure to post one too.
+Many thanks for this travel and underwater wink, Didier !!!

-Update : but the most incredible thing in the story is what I just learned, right after posting this post, while chatting with Didier on Facebook.
+Update : but the most incredible part of the story is what I just learned, just after publishing this post, while chatting with Didier on Facebook.
 I copy and paste his message below:

 "Glad you like it, Corinne! ????
 In fact, this idea came to me naturally, especially since it was original to say the least...
-But the craziest thing in all this is that I'm surprised it reached you !
+But the craziest thing in all this is that I am surprised that it reached you !
 Indeed, while diving, I lost it !
-So that means that someone found it, and put it in the box in my place !
-Unbelievable and therefore doubly happy !! 😉 "
+That means that someone found it, and put it in the box instead of me!
+Incredible and therefore doubly happy ! 😉 "

 Crazy, right?
-When you think of how much stuff is lost underwater and never found...
-It's even stronger than the bottle in the sea!
+When you think of the number of things lost underwater and never found...
+Even more powerful than the bottle in the sea!